Why Real-time Performance Management matters?

 An example of this may be the drive to decrease inventory levels throughout the plant.
 This requires careful balancing of minimal inventory levels while filling customer orders on time, correctly, and in perfect condition in order to create high levels of customer satisfaction while reducing inventory costs.
-Stock outs due to low inventory could result in customers seeking alternate suppliers with major and long term implications to the business.
+Stock-outs due to low inventory could result in customers seeking alternate suppliers with major and long-term implications for the business.

-Lean manufacturing is a continuous improvement program that has customer value as a focal point, while striving to eliminate all non-value-added activities (effort, time, resources) in the production process.
-Some of the key drivers for manufacturers to engage in a Lean program are highlight in the figure below from research done by the Aberdeen Group.
+Lean manufacturing is a continuous improvement program that has customer value as a focal point while striving to eliminate all non-value-added activities (effort, time, resources) in the production process.
+Some of the key drivers for manufacturers to engage in a Lean program are highlighted in the figure below from research done by the Aberdeen Group.

 Three important requirements that are apparent in all these drivers is the need to improve quality, reduce cycle time (delivery) and reduce production costs.
 Costs are directly associated with the efficient use of equipment, raw materials and other resources in the production of goods for sale.
 Cycle time relates directly to product flow and inventory levels in the plant (See Little’s Law) and overall lead time influencing customer delivery.

 As the name suggests RPM focuses on acquiring data as soon as it is available (Real-time).
 Here manufacturers can benefit by accessing data directly from programmable logic controllers (PLC) and automation software.
 In the case of manual data capture, this would mean getting the data as soon as possible directly from the entry source.